 The competition has 4 sections – Adult Short Story and Adult Poetry are open to writers worldwide; the Secondary (S3-S6) and Primary (P5-P7) Schools sections are open to pupils attending Highland Council schools.
-All sections of the competition are now open following their launch at the Neil Gunn Lecture on Thursday 15th September 2016.
-The entry rules which include full details of submission and judging and the entry forms for each section are available by following the links on this page.
-Alternatively they are available from any High Life Highland Library.

 For all sections, the themes are quotes from Neil Gunn’s writing.